Maine-eDNA/medna-metadata/docs/source/api.rst

 Field data collection is project wide, and pertains to environmental and collection information related to sediment or water samples.
 These samples are barcoded and that barcode is used as a unique identifier.
 Barcodes are placed on filters for water samples, and on sub-cores for sediment samples.
-If water is collected, it must be filtered within 24 hours of collection.
 Each water collection is filtered using multiple filter types (Nitex, Glass Fiber Filter, Supor, or Cellulose Nitrate) and each filter represents one sample.
 If sediment is collected, it is initially collected as a core.
 After a core of sediment is collected, it is subdivided into sub-cores, and each sub-core represents one sample.

 Filters, cores, and sub-cores are stored within -80°C lab freezers until extraction.